OpenIPC/decoder/README.md

     - Audio (PCM, 8k) is now available when receiving RTSP over TCP/UDP
     - RTP UDP receiving is temporarily disabled
     - Experimental bluetooth button controller is temporarily disabled
+    - The current size of the application is 23 kilobytes

 [price]: https://openipc.org/support-open-source